uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 iii.
 Choose a completely different LLM from a different company, and provide the second LLM's response with the commented code.
 (Correctly cite it!)

+* Make sure you use different LLMs from different companies.
+If you are using Copilot, you can change the LLM being used with the drop-down menu.

 iv.
 Which LLM's comments made the purpose of the code the most clear?

 v.
 Which LLM's comments explained the most about programming language features like async, await, and closures?